rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Assign User to Investigation

-Assign a user to the specified investigation
+This action is used to assign a user to the specified investigation

 ##### Input